y2k4life/x16-emulator/README.md

-# Building Emulator for the Commander X16 8-bit computer
+# Building emulator for Windows on Linux

-Below are instructions on building the  X16 8-bit computer emulator using linux.
-This was tested using Windows Subsystem for Linux.
+The following instructions are for building the Commander X16 8-bit computer emulator for Windows using Linux.
+This was tested using Ubuntu Windows Subsystem for Linux along with a Ubuntu installed on a computer.
 The following steps are base on Ubuntu 18.
-These steps also assume the build process is done int the home directory `~`.

-This build process will work with Windows Subsystem for Linux.

 ## Prepare build environment